Retin A and Anti-Aging Skincare

 Retin-A is not only a super anti-aging treatment, it’s exfoliant quality primes the skin for better penetration of products used during the day.
 Jessica Verma, leading aesthetician at Azure Med Spa in Texas says, “I consider Retinol a “must have” for most skin care routines.
 It keeps the skin exfoliated thus allowing other products to penetrate more efficiently.
 It is not only helping your daily skincare products work better but allows fresh new cells to make their way to the surface giving your skin a healthy glow!”

 If you want to try Retin-A yourself, make an appointment with your local dermatologist.
 You will need a prescription, but she can also evaluate your skin to determine which concentration level will work best for you.
 Retin-A comes in three concentrations, .025%, .050% and .1%.
-Some people make the mistake of starting with a higher concentration, thinking they will get through the hard part one time, and move on to maximum results.
+Some people make the mistake of starting with a higher concentration, thinking they will get through the hard part faster, and quickly receive maximum results.
 This can be a recipe for disaster and make you want to quit using the product all together.
-It’s much better to work your way up.
+It’s much better to work your way up from a low concentration.

 Here are a few testimonials from MakeUpAlley.com from people who have used Retin-A.

 Definitely recommend Retin-A Tretinoin cream for aging skin.
 First recommend use low-tretinoin consistency 0.025% and after go deeper with 0.05% and 0.1% creams and gels.
 My skin became more youthful, without pigmentation, brighter, wrinkles and fine lines became less visible and its only within first 2 months of usage, I’m pretty impressed!
 Thanks.
 Retin-A!

 If you have the patience and can put up with some flaking and peeling, get this ASAP.
 It is a game changer for your skin.